Search Menu

 The most obvious reason your dog may be whining is that they need or want something from you, like food, water, or a walk.
 Maybe their favorite toy is stuck underneath the couch, or the cat is sleeping in their bed.
 The whining should stop once you identify the problem and fix it.

 However, if your dog is whining for more food after you just fed them, this is a problem that needs to be corrected.
-Make sure no one in the family is giving your furry companion extra helpings; never feed your dog from the table.
+Make sure no one in the family is giving your dog extra helpings; never feed them from the table.
 If you give your dog more food in response to their whining, the behavior will only get worse.

 Additionally, if your dog is whining for another walk after you just took them out, this could indicate a bladder problem or a digestive problem.
 If your dog has to go again as soon as you come back inside, you should take them to the vet.